dev4958/rss-reader/README.md

 Cross-platform RSS reader for local device use.
 Front-end uses React/Redux, back-end uses Node.js/Express.
 FeedParser is used for feed parsing.
 Deployment uses Electron (in-progress).
 Development version runs the client locally with Webpack and server with Nodemon and Debug.

-Nearing MVP, needs refactoring, more styling, and integration with Electron.
+Nearing MVP, needs refactoring and integration with Electron.

 ### Usage